sczerwinski/sczerwinski.github.io/_posts/2016-06-13-functional-square-matrix-in-kotlin.md

 ### Matrix inversion

-With the determinant and the adjugate matrix, we have all the elements needed to finally calculate the matrix inversion:
+With the determinant and the adjugate matrix, we have all the elements needed to finally perform matrix inversion:

 $$\boldsymbol{A}^{-1} = \dfrac{1}{\mathrm{det}(\boldsymbol{A})} \mathrm{adj}(\boldsymbol{A})$$